Fall-To-Spring (Transitioning to Spring)

-- In the absence of a mutual request to fill an opening, residents should expect that Housing and Residence Life will fill the opening with a student who is returning from away-abroad, a transfer student, or a re-applicant.
+- In the absence of a mutual request to fill an opening, residents should expect that Housing and Residence Life will fill the opening with a student who is returning from away-abroad, a re-applicant, or a transfer student.

-*A current student who wishes to mutually request a roommate who is not currently enrolled, but who may be in the process of transferring or re-applying to Westmont, should contact Housing.
+*A current student who wishes to mutually request a roommate who is not currently enrolled, but who may be in the process of transferring or re-applying to Westmont, should contact Housing as far in advance as possible.
 Several things need to be aligned in order to consider groupings with incoming students.
-Also, incoming students are unable to access the online group forms.
+Also, incoming students may be unable to access the online group forms.

 How and when are housing requests to be submitted?

 Online housing requests for the Spring 2015 semester are now able to be submitted.

 - Away-abroad students have until November 1, 2014 to submit one of the two online forms below.

 - Students in college housing have until November 15, 2014 to complete a Spring housing request with either online form below.
 We are no longer using a paper form.